EricMFink/CauseLawyering/_pages/information.md

 - Case study of a legal strategy associated with a social cause or movement
 - Proposed legal strategy (litigation, lobbying, or transactional) to advance a cause/movement

-Each student will give an in-class presentation about their final project, during the last two weeks of the term (February 28, March 2, 7 & 9).
+Each student will give a presentation (~15-20 minutes) about their final project, during the last three class sessions of the term  (March 2, 7 & 9).

 You may use the final written project to satisfy the Upper Level Writing Requirement (ULWR).
 If you wish to do so, you must submit the [Upper Level Writing Requirement Intent Form](https://www.elon.edu/u/law/wp-content/uploads/sites/996/2020/01/Upper-Level-Writing-Intent-Form.pdf) to the Registrar, no later than the second week of the term.
 To satisfy the ULWR, your final written project must conform to the minimum length and other standards (see [Elon School of Law Student Handbook](https://www.elon.edu/u/law/wp-content/uploads/sites/996/2020/01/Student-Handbook-Final.pdf)).
 Once I have reviewed and approved your project for the ULWR, you must submit the [Completion Form](https://www.elon.edu/u/law/wp-content/uploads/sites/996/2020/01/Upper-Level-Writing-Completion-Form.pdf) to the Registrar.